This post may contain affiliate links. Please see our privacy policy for details.

 Reduce oven temperature to 325 degrees F. Continue roasting until the turkey is completely cooked through, reaching an internal temperature of 165 degrees F in the thickest part of the thigh, about 2 hours to 2 hours and 30 minutes more; baste every 30 minutes with pan drippings.
 When turkey begins to brown, cover lightly with aluminum foil.

-Let stand 20 minutes before carving; reserve pan dripping for gravy.
+Let stand at least 30 minutes before carving; reserve pan dripping for gravy.

 Featured Comment